sunfounder/sunfounder-uno-and-mega-kit/docs/source/pictoblox/1_hello_pictoblox.rst

 .. image:: img/1_arduino_uno.png

-The LEDs on the Arduino board are controlled by the digital pins (only 2 states HIGH or LOW) 13, so drag the [set digital pin out as]  block to the script area.
+The LED on the Arduino board is controlled by the digital pin 13 (only 2 states, HIGH or LOW), so drag the [set digital pin out as]  block to the script area.

 Since the default state of the LED is lit, now set pin 13 to LOW and click on this block and you will see the LED go off.